Skip to content

 Alternatively, you can focus on specific areas.

 Do you want to improve your SEO results?
 Do you want to boost engagement with your audience?
-Are you looking for an increase on conversion rates?
+Are you looking for an increase in conversion rates?

 Simply define the goals you want to reach, and perform an audit on your content considering specific metrics.

-You can use tools like Screaming Frog, Google Analytics and Search Console, Ahrefs, Moz, SEMRush or Site Analyzer to compile, and export all the information.
+You can use tools like Screaming Frog, Google Analytics, Search Console, Ahrefs, Moz, SEMRush, or Site Analyzer to compile and export all the information.

 Simply paste your site’s URL, and begin to explore.